 Response: According to the VAT regulation of china, all the exportation is exempted from export VAT, and thus the VAT included in the purchase value of raw materials should be refund to the company.
-The applicable VAT rate for the GUC is 17%, while the VAT refund rate for the GUC in coil is 9%, and that for GUC in straight is 13%.
+The applicable VAT rate for the GUC is [the specific rates for the GUC exported to Australia during the POI].